cloudspinx/terraform-libvirt-kvm-modules/README.md

 disable_root_login    = false
 ```

-You will then login using:
+You will then login by:

 ```bash
 ssh -i sshkey.priv root@IP